antoineauger/iqas-ontology/README.md

 ## System requirements

-In order to correctly work, iQAS assumes that the following software have been correctly installed and are currently running.
+In order to correctly work, iQAS assumes that the following software has been correctly installed and are currently running.
 We indicate between parenthesis the software versions used for development and test:
 * Java (`1.8`)
 * Apache Jena Fuseki (`2.4.1`)